 Now, not to say you’ll suddenly be able to make lickety-split loaves of sourdough with unfed starter; the starter still needs time to feed and grow.
 The difference is that growth is happening during the recipe’s “bulk ferment” — the time period after you combine (and knead or fold) all the ingredients and let the dough rise, prior to shaping.

-So, how much more rising time will you need to give your dough, given you didn’t feed your starter?
+So, how much more rising time will you need to give your dough if you're using unfed starter, instead of the ripe (fed) starter that a recipe calls for?
 Here's what I've found:

 How do you know when your dough is ready to move on to shaping, the next step?
 You want your dough to double in size before you shape it — just like you would have waited for your fed starter to double in size before using it.
 But don’t fuss; remember, we’re taking a casual approach here.
 If the dough is a bit undersized or has more than doubled, go ahead and shape it; all will be well in the end.